 Visitors who want to stay somewhere as comfortable as West Maui‘s glitzy resorts but closer to nature often head to Camp Olowalu, on the south end of Mauna Kahalawai, to stay in Mountain View Tentalows.
 These platform-lofted tent villas include glamping highlights like burly safari-style tents, solar lights, real beds, ‘free’ WiFi, and full bathrooms with hot water—but remove the domestic accents where it counts, like with open-air showers that let you suds up while looking at the sky.
 Light sleepers should take care to bring earplugs, or get up when the roosters do.

 For diverse Maui camping options with plenty of perks, head to the YMCA’s Camp Keanae along the Hana Highway.
-Even the campers who choose the ‘bring your own tent’ option have full access to the site’s fitness center and gym.
-Put a sturdier roof over your head during the rainy season by electing to stay in field cabins with bunk beds, hostel-style; or interpret the idea of camping more loosely in the YMCA’s private oceanside two-bedroom cottages, where the only things you need to bring are food and clothes.
+Even the campers who choose the ‘bring your own tent’ option have full access to the site’s fitness center.
+Put a sturdier roof over your head during the rainy season by electing to stay in field cabins.
+Or interpret the idea of camping more loosely in the YMCA’s private oceanside two-bedroom cottages, where the only things you need to bring are food and clothes.

 Swimmers will appreciate the camp’s onsite waterfall-fed natural pool, and that the tent facilities look out onto cliff-lined Nua’ailua Bay—one of the more imposing vistas along the Hana Highway.